top of page

 and it fails me too.

-My heart becomes sick
+My heart becomes sick and weary

 and shields itself with cynicism,